akwilliamson/Hacker-News-Clone/README.md

 **DONE** As a user, I want the link ranking to be a function of both the number of votes and the time since the post, so that popular links don't stay on the homepage forever.

-**DONE** DONE As a user, I want to comment on a link, so that I can have a discussion about the article that was submitted.
+**DONE** As a user, I want to comment on a link, so that I can have a discussion about the article that was submitted.

-**DONE** DONE As a user, I want to comment on a comment, so that I can have a discussion about the comment.
+**DONE** As a user, I want to comment on a comment, so that I can have a discussion about the comment.